willhansen/RoyaltyOffRevenueLicense/README.md

 If someone forks a library with this license, they can't change the original royalty, but they can add another one.
 I am imagining pull requests could involve granting rights to modify the new royalty for market reasons given certain legal obligations (eventually).

 ---

+Frequently asked questions:

+Q. If you're restricting the freedom of users of the licensed software, it's not really Open Source Software™, is it?

+A. The problem we're trying to solve is that too many businesses are taking advantage of "the freedom to take your work, make buckets of money off it, and not give you a cent".
+Restricting that freedom is the only solution to that problem I've come across.

+---